-- 25% End-of-Term 2 hour written examination This constitutes the final examination of the second half of the course: Unit 3 and Unit 4 inclusive (i.e. to end of Chapter 20) - 20% Report 1 (Assigned Research Topic): 2/24 - 20% Report 2 (Assigned Research Topic): 3/29 - 10% Graded Quizzes (at intervals during the course; see Weekly Schedule)
+- 25% End-of-Term 2 hour written examination Date, time and location to be determined by the Registrar's office This constitutes the final examination of the second half of the course: Unit 3 and Unit 4 inclusive (i.e. to end of Chapter 20) - □ 20% Report 1 (Assigned Research Topic) Due October 18th - □ 20% Report 2 (Assigned Research Topic) Due November 29th - □ 10% Graded Quizzes (at intervals during the course; see Weekly Schedule) The quizzes must be completed by Wednesday Dec 3rd.